 - wishing to enter or remain in the United Kingdom, or

-- grounds on which he/she should be permitted to enter or remain in the United Kingdom, or
+- grounds on which permits the applicant to enter or remain in the United Kingdom, or

 - grounds on which he/she should not be removed from or required to leave the UK provided that appellant has already informed the Home Office about these reasons in response to a notice served in terms of section 120 of the Nationality, Immigration and Asylum Act 2002.

-The appellant is not required to provide original documents such as Passports, Birth Certificate, Marriage Certificates, Identification cards as the handling of original documents results in delays.
-Therefore, it is recommended to furnish photocopies of the supporting documents inclusive of Removal Directions, Bail Notices and Deportation Order which an applicant had received whilst in the UK.
+The appellant is not required to provide original documents such as Passports, Birth Certificate, Marriage Certificates, Identification cards as the handling of original documents results in delays, therefore, it recommended to furnish photocopies of the supporting documents.

-Postal Address: First-tier Tribunal (Immigration and Asylum Chamber), PO Box 6987, Leicester, UK, LE1 6ZX
+Postal Address: First-tier Tribunal (Immigration and Asylum Chamber), PO Box 6987, Leicester, LE1 6ZX, United Kingdom

 Facsimile: 0044 (0)870 739 4053